estamos/eClass-eureka/README.md

 # eClass-eureka
 eClass eureka!
+> Tested on Open eClass 3.10.2
+>
+> You can see your Institutes eClass version on [Σχετικά](https://eclass.YOUR_INSTITUTE.gr/info/about.php).

 ## What is eureka
 Eureka is a python script which uses webbot to automate and search into courses assignments files even if they are locked .